 CTL supports the integration of contemplative pedagogy (CP) into course design and teaching.
 CTL's Contemplative Pedagogy Working Group, which meets monthly during the academic year, welcomes instructors at all career stages across the disciplines.

-Hear colleagues tell their stories of implementing student-centered practices in their disciplines.
+Watch colleagues videos as they tell their stories of implementing student-centered practices in their disciplines.
 What’s your teaching story?

 Teaching Development Videos